jeancharles-roger/fr.minibilles.cli/README.md

 - Inheritance declaration haven't been tested (to be done).
 - Case object won't be correctly printed for the help (to be done).

+# Things to come

+- Read the same options from a JSON configuration file.

 # Examples

 Here are some examples: